DarlCat/phoenix-firestorm/doc/building_linux.md

 Create the desktop launcher after copying to the destination machine

 ```
-cd /path/to/firestorm
+cd /path/to/aperture
 etc/refresh_desktop_app_entry.sh
 ```

-Then open your applications menu and look in the Internet or Network branch for the Firestorm launcher.
+Then open your applications menu and look in the Internet or Network branch for the Aperture launcher.

 ### Running from command line or file browser

 ```
-cd /path/to/firestorm
+cd /path/to/aperture
-./firestorm
+./aperture
 ```

 ## Troubleshooting